vikramkannav/Tanda/source/includes/_tanda.md

 ## Create Tanda

 This API is used for the create Tanda.

+User can create Tanda with some information like name, Amount, day (weekday) or date (month, date) of Tanda, type (weekly or monthly)

 ```shell
 curl -X POST \